nautobot/nautobot/nautobot/docs/user-guide/administration/configuration/authentication/sso.md

 6. Click on the *Add a Redirect URI* link on the page and configure it as follows:

     * *Redirect URIs*: should be the Base URI plus `/complete/azuread-oauth2/` such as `https://nautobot.example.com/complete/azuread-oauth2/`
+    * *Redirect URIs with Tenant*: should be the Base URI plus `/complete/azuread-tenant-oauth2/` such as `https://nautobot.example.com/complete/azuread-tenant-oauth2/`

 7. Once the Redirect URI is set, the last thing you'll need is to generate a *client secret*.
 To do so, click on *Certificates & secrets* and then the *New client secret* option.
 At this point you'll need to specify the expiration for the secret.
 Microsoft recommends less than 12 months with a maximum of 24 months as an option.
 Ensure you make a note of the secret that's generated for the next step.